WHAT ARE THE DISADVANTAGES OF REIKI?

 So whilst Reiki is, for the most part, unregulated, this supposed disadvantage of Reiki is cured by certain clear safeguards to prevent you engaging a Reiki Practitioner who is not qualified or properly trained, eliminating any risk of misuse or ineffectiveness of treatment.

-In the meantime, there are Reiki groups who offer Reiki for free or for a small donation, for those who cannot afford to have paid Reiki Sessions.
+In the meantime, there are often local Reiki groups who offer Reiki for free or for a small donations for those who cannot afford to have paid Reiki sessions.
 Research in your local area for Reiki community offerings, or call some local Practitioners, even Reiki Associations, to locate these offerings near you.

-Potential Discomfort or Emotional Release: One of the most intriguing perceived disadvantages of Reiki is that some people may experience temporary discomfort or emotional release during or after a Reiki session.
-Despite these experiences often being a signs of healing, they may be perceived as undesirable or unsettling by some recipients.
+Potential Discomfort or Emotional Release caused by Reiki: One of the most intriguing perceived disadvantages of Reiki is that some people may experience temporary discomfort or emotional release during or after a Reiki session.
+Despite these experiences often being a signs of healing, they may be perceived as undesirable or unsettling by some critics.

 I find this perceived disadvantage curious.
 It's like saying a disadvantage of counselling is that you might cry during a session or that a disadvantage of physio is that it might hurt and be uncomfortable why the physio is helping me fix your sore knee.
 With any healing, there can be discomfort associated.
 And Reiki is no different.